falOn-Dev/falOn-Dev.github.io/content/post/scrying_statues.md

 This was a great project, both for staying familiar with kotlin during my robotics team's off season, and giving me a new opportunity to put more work out there for people to see what I'm capable of.
 I intend to create more mods at some later date, but I need to come up with the next idea first.

 If you made it to the end of this blog post, I hope you enjoyed or learned something interesting, feel free to reach out if you have any more questions!

+The mod is currently published on modrinth [here](https://modrinth.com/mod/scrying-statues)!